evolbioinfo/booster/README.md

 ```

 ## Options
-* `-i`: Reference tree file : a reference tree in newick format
+* `-i`: Reference tree file : a reference tree in newick format;
-* `-b`: Bootstrap tree file : a set of bootstrap trees in newick format
+* `-b`: Bootstrap tree file : a set of bootstrap trees in newick format;
-* `-@`: Number of threads
+* `-@`: Number of threads;
-* `-a`: Bootstrap algorithm: `tbe` (Transfer Bootstrap Expectation) or `fbp` (Felsenstein Bootstrap Proportion)
+* `-a`: Bootstrap algorithm: `tbe` (Transfer Bootstrap Expectation) or `fbp` (Felsenstein Bootstrap Proportion);
-* `-S`: Output statistic file
+* `-S`: Output statistic file;
 * `-r`: If you need to analyze individual average transfer distances of branches computed during a TBE run (`-a tbe`), you can give this option `-r`.
-In that case, booster will output a tree in newick format in the given file, and that will contain average transfer distances as branch support, in the form `avgdist|depth`.
+In that case, booster will output a tree in newick format in the given file, and that will contain average transfer distances as branch support, in the form `avgdist|depth`;
+* `-c`: If you want to characterize the taxa responsible for a given tbe support, for example if you want to known wether a support of 70% is always due the same 30% species that move in all the bootstrap trees or not, you may use this option.
+It will print a matrix with branch ids in row, taxa in column, and each value is the percentage of bootstrap trees for which: 1) a minimum distance branch closest than the given cutoff (`-d`) exists; and 2) the taxon moves around that branch.
+Please note that with very large trees, the matrix may be very large as there is one row per internal branch, and one column per taxon.

 ## Example of workflow